 Difference Between Web Design and Web Development

-Confusing web design with web development is an all too common mistake that people make if they are not familiar with the industry; but a designer and developer have very different roles.
+Confusing with the difference between web design and web development is an all too common mistake that people make if they are not familiar with the industry but, a designer and developer have very different roles.

 Web Design is the most common term used.
 A “web designer” refers to a very broad set of skills, one of which is visual design.

 The “design” part deals with the customer-facing or “front end” part of the website.